tejaspavanb/tejaspavanb/README.md

 # 💫 About Me:
-🔭 I’m currently working on Machine Learning<br>
+🔭 I’m currently a Computer Science Student at VTU looking for my break through oppurtunity in Tech Organizations and currently am working on Machine Learning<br>

 # Kindly Check out my projects below